The information in this article applies to:

 - Check the box next to Follow Stairs.

-- You can either search by a keyword, such as Glass or Cable, or browse to Chief Architect Core Catalogs> Architectural> Fences & Railings> Glass to choose an appropriate panel type.
+- You can either search by a keyword, such as Glass or browse to Chief Architect Core Catalogs> Architectural> Fences & Railings> Glass to choose an appropriate panel type.

 For the purposes of this example, we will choose the Glass Panel, and click OK to return to the Railing Specification dialog.